6 Best Ghost Alternatives in 2023

 Another good Ghost alternative is Squarespace.
 This is an American website and blog-building platform.
 Squarespace comes with a solid blogging platform that is ideal for newbies.
 It only takes a minute of your time to add an example blog with pre-written content for you to edit.
 It offers blog creation and hosting software as a service, allowing users to create blogs using pre-built blog templates and drag-and-drop features.
 This is well-known for its appealing design templates, which help businesses and individuals express themselves more creatively.
 It can assist you from start to finish, whether you are a seasoned webmaster or a complete novice.

 The good news for newbies is that Squarespace is a no-code platform; which means you don't need to know how to code to utilize it.
 If you are a fan of drag-and-drop editors, Squarespace is the ideal solution because of its drag-and-drop editor.
 You can change the existing layout or add an article quickly.
 Without much work, you can switch between different themes easily.
-SEO analytics and reports can be generated in Squarespace that will help you to take prompt actions to improve your blog rankings.
+SEO analytics and reports can be generated in Squarespace that will help you take prompt actions to improve your blog rankings.

 The pricing plan of Squarespace goes as follows.

-They allow you to pay annually and monthly under four plans called Personal, Business, Basic Commerce, and Advanced Commerce.
+They allow you to pay annually and monthly under four plans Personal, Business, Basic Commerce, and Advanced Commerce.
 These plans charge you at the rates of 14$/month, 23$/month, 27$/month, and 49$/month respectively.

 6. Drupal